Home » Gold Trading Guide

 Newcrest MiningA leading gold mining company in Australia.
 Initially, it was a subsidiary of Newmont Mining Co.1966Australian Securities Exchange in Sydney

 AngloGold AshantiGold miner and explorer, headquartered in Johannesburg.
-The company operates 17 mines located in 9 countries.2004Johannesburg Stock Exchange, New York Stock Exchange and Australian Securities Exchange
+The company operates 17 mines located in 9 countries.2004Johannesburg Stock Exchange, New York Stock Exchange, Australian Securities Exchange, London Stock Exchange, Euronext Paris, Ghana Stock Exchange

 Polyus GoldA gold mining company, based in Moscow.
 Polyus Gold is in fact the biggest gold miner in the Russian Federation.2006London Stock Exchange and Moscow Exchange